LegoTypes/ha-synthetic-sensors/tests/docs/integration_test_guide.md

 ### ✅ The Solution: Use the Template

-Copy `tests/integration/TEMPLATE_integration_test.py` and follow the TODO comments.
+Copy `tests/integration/TEMPLATE_integration_test.py` and follow the comments.
 The template prevents all these mistakes and provides bulletproof assertions that tell you exactly what went wrong.

 ---